SimplePixelFont/spf.rs/res/articles/GettingStartedInRust.md

 Layout {
     header: Header { //Header Properties
         configuration_flags: ConfigurationFlags {
-            alignment: true // Font will be alligned by Height },
+            constant_cluster_codepoints: false,
+            constant_width: false,
+            constant_height: true,
+        },
         modifier_flags: ModifierFlags {
             compact: true // Strips any padding bytes when converting struct to data.
         },
-        required_values: RequiredValues {
+        configuration_values: ConfigurationValues {
+            constant_cluster_codepoints: None,
+            constant_width: None,
-            constant_size: 3 // Each character in this font will have a height of 3, note how this is because the font is alligned by height.
+            constant_height: Some(3), // Each character in this font will have a height of 3.
         }
     },
     body {
         characters: vec![ // Includes each chatacter
             Character {
-                utf8: 'w', // A valid utf8 character
+                grapheme_cluster: String::from("w"), // A valid grapheme_cluster which may be made up of multiple utf8 characters.
-                custom_size: 5, // Each character can have a custom size which is opppsite to the alignment constant_size.
-In this case 5 is the width of the character.
+                custom_width: Some(5), // Since we didn't set the constant_width configuration
+                //flag to true, each character must have a custom width.
+                custom_height: None, // We don't need't set the custom_height because we set the
+                //constant_height configuration flag to true, which means each character must have
+                //a height of 4 in this case.
-                byte_map: vec![ //The pixels of the character.
+                pixmap: vec![ //The pixels of the character.
 0 means an empty pixel.
                     1, 0, 1, 0, 1,
                     1, 0, 1, 0, 1,
                     1, 1, 1, 1, 1]